A lung transplant removes a diseased or damaged lung and replaces it with a healthy one from a donor. One or both lungs may be replaced.

 - Blue or gray skin color

-Explore lung transplant.
+Lung disease treatments.
 National Heart, Lung, and Blood Institute website.
-Available at: http://www.nhlbi.nih.gov/health/health-topics/topics/lungtxp.
-Accessed August 29, 2018.
+Available at: https://www.nhlbi.nih.gov/health/lung-treatments.
+Accessed April 14, 2022.

 Lung transplant overview.
 EBSCO DynaMed website.
 Available at: https://www.dynamed.com/procedure/lung-transplant-overview.
 Accessed April 14, 2022.